James Lowe (conductor): Early life

-Notable achievements
+Career

 Educated at the University of Edinburgh, Lowe continued his development as Benjamin Zander Conducting Fellow with the Boston Philharmonic, and has studied with leading conductors in master classes, including Jorma Panula, Neeme Järvi, Bernard Haitink and with Valery Gergiev and the London Symphony Orchestra.
 He has worked as Assistant Conductor to Haitink in performances with the Concertgebouw Orchestra in Amsterdam.

 One of two prizewinners in the Tokyo International Music Competition for Conducting and special prize winner in the Jorma Panula International Competition, he has appeared in performance with the Osaka and Tokyo Philharmonic Orchestras, the Trondheim Symphony Orchestra, the Moscow Chamber Orchestra, the St. Petersburg Academic Symphony Orchestra, the New Japan Philharmonic, the Indianapolis Symphony Orchestra, the Hallé Orchestra, the BBC Philharmonic, Scottish Ballet, the orchestra of Welsh National Opera, the Royal Liverpool Philharmonic and the Scottish Chamber Orchestra, and the Edinburgh Contemporary Music Ensemble as well as working with numerous other ensembles in many European countries, South Africa and the USA.

-In June 2019, he was announced as new Music Director for the Spokane Symphony from a pool of five candidates who conducted the orchestra for a "Classics" concert during the 2018-2019 season.
-He will begin full time direction for the 2019-2020 season.
+In June 2019, Lowe was announced as Music Director for the Spokane Symphony from a pool of five candidates who conducted the orchestra for a "Classics" concert during the 2018-2019 season.
+He began full-time direction for the orchestra’s 2019-2020 season.

-In addition to his conducting work James is active as an educator, teacher of conducting and is undertaking research exploring ways in which orchestras can meaningfully engage with a greater public.
+Lowe is also active as a teacher of conducting and is undertaking research exploring ways in which orchestras can meaningfully engage with a greater public.